xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 There are a few things that are not working well:
 - The markdown hierarchy is not working.
 I need to improve the prompt for the model to know if it is a header or normal text
 - some contents like table of contents are not well formated.
 Again, we should add that context to the prompt
-- I should add the original text to the prompt to help
+- I should add the original text layer (that was embedded in the original pdf) to the prompt to help

 # Fourth Approach: Improved Prompt